Chart Color Schemes

 Marayong is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marayong has a high level of cultural diversity, with 49.1% of its population speaking a language other than English at home and 48.0% born overseas.
-Christianity is the main religion in Marayong, making up 55.4% of people.
-Notably, the 'Other' category comprises 9.5%, substantially higher than the Greater Sydney average of 1.4%.
+Marayong's cultural diversity is notable with 49.1% speaking a language other than English at home and 48.0% born overseas.
+Christianity is the dominant religion, comprising 55.4%.
+The most significant overrepresentation is in Other religions, at 9.5%, compared to Greater Sydney's average of 1.4%.

 Frequently Asked Questions - Diversity